Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I: On Density of Integer Monics with and with

-\end{cor} \begin{proof} Recall that the number $M_{c}(p) = 1, 2$ or $0$ for any given prime $p\geq 5$ and since we also proved the densities in Cor. \ref{6.1} and \ref{6.2}, we now obtain the desired density (i.e., we get that the limit exists and is equal to 1). \end{proof} As before, Corollary \ref{5.1} also shows that there are infinitely many monic polynomials $\varphi_{p-1,c}(x)$ over $\mathbb{Q}$ such that for $g(x) := \varphi_{p-1,c}(x)-x = x^{p-1}-x+c$, the induced quotient ring $L_{g} = \mathbb{Q}[x]\slash (g(x))$ is an algebraic number field of even degree $p-1$.
+\end{cor} \begin{proof} Recall that the number $M_{c}(p) = 1, 2$ or $0$ for any given prime $p\geq 5$ and since we also proved the densities in Cor. \ref{6.1} and \ref{6.2}, we now obtain the desired density (i.e., we get that the limit exists and is equal to 1). \end{proof} As before, Corollary \ref{5.1} also shows that there are infinitely many monic polynomials $\varphi_{p-1,c}(x)$ over $\mathbb{Q}$ such that for $g(x) = \varphi_{p-1,c}(x)-x = x^{p-1}-x+c$, the induced quotient ring $L_{g} = \mathbb{Q}[x]\slash (g(x))$ is an algebraic number field of even degree $p-1$.
 Again, if we compare the densities in Cor. \ref{6.1}, \ref{6.2} and \ref{5.1}, we may then see that in the whole family of monic polynomials $\varphi_{p-1,c}(x) = x^{p-1} +c\in \mathbb{Z}[x]$, almost all such monics have no integral fixed points modulo $p$ (i.e., have no $\mathbb{Q}$-roots); and so almost all monic polynomials $g(x)$ are irreducible over $\mathbb{Q}$.
-Consequently, this may imply that the average value of $M_{c}(p)$ in the whole family of monics $\varphi_{p-1,c}(x)$, is zero.
+But this may also imply that the average value of $M_{c}(p)$ in the whole family of monics $\varphi_{p-1,c}(x)$ is also zero.

-As always a central theme in algebraic number theory that whenever one is studying an algebraic number field $K$ of some interest, one must simultaneously try to describe very precisely what the associated ring $\mathcal{O}_{K}$ of integers is; and this is because $\mathcal{O}_{K}$ is classically known to describe naturally the arithmetic of the underlying number field.
-However, accessing $\mathcal{O}_{K}$ in practice from a computational point of view is known to be an extremely involved problem.
-In our case here, the following corollary shows that the probability of choosing randomly a monic integer polynomial $f(x)$ such that the quotient $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$, is $\approx 60.7927\%$: \begin{cor} Assume Corollary \ref{8.1}.
-When integer polynomials $f(x)$ are ordered by height $H(f) = |c|^{1\slash p}$ as defined in \cite{sch1}, the density of polynomials $f(x)$ such that $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$ is $\zeta(2)^{-1}$. \end{cor}
+As always a central theme in algebraic number theory that whenever one is studying an algebraic number field $K$ of some interest, one must simultaneously try to describe very precisely what the associated ring $\mathcal{O}_{K}$ of integers is; and this is because this ring of integers $\mathcal{O}_{K}$ is classically known to describe naturally the arithmetic of the underlying number field $K$.
+However, accessing $\mathcal{O}_{K}$ in practice from a computational point of view is a well-known extremely involved problem.
+So now, in our case here, it then follows $K_{f}$ has a ring of integers $\mathcal{O}_{K_{f}}$, and moreover by Bhargava-Shankar-Wang \cite{sch1}, we then also obtain the following corollary showing the probability of choosing randomly a polynomial $f\in \mathbb{Z}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec2} (and ascertained by Corollary \ref{8.1}), such that $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$, is $\approx 60.7927\%$: \begin{cor} Assume Corollary \ref{8.1}.
+When integer polynomials $f(x)$ are ordered by height $H(f) = |c|^{1\slash p}$ as defined in \textnormal{\cite{sch1}}, the density of such polynomials $f(x)$ such that $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$ is $\zeta(2)^{-1}$. \end{cor}